How to Become a Regulatory Affairs Specialist

 Johns Hopkins University – Master of science in regulatory science

 Johns Hopkins also offers a master’s in regulatory science that prepares students to lead regulatory efforts in biotechnology across academic, government, and industrial settings.
-This program is the same length as the food safety degree.
+This program is the same length as the previous degree.
 All students in this program complete a practicum course before graduating and leave with a strong foundation in biotech product development and manufacturing, lab skills, and clinical practices.

 • Location: Baltimore, MD